Thank you, Scott Shannon, and happy Monday if there's such a thing.

 You have the White House lawyer.

-Judging from the comments of Biden's lawyer, a guy by the name of Bob Bauer over the weekend.
+This was an interesting moment, judging from the comments of Biden's lawyer, a guy by the name of Bob Bauer over the weekend.

-And I've been saying Republicans, they need to now, if if they're disputing what it is that Robert Hurr is saying in his report that Joe Biden didn't remember the years he was vice president when he got out of that office and couldn't remember within a number of years the date that his son died, on top of everything else that we witnessed only in the last week, week and a half, and you put it all together, you're not looking at somebody's fit to take on the toughest job in the world, which is to be president.
+And I've been saying Republicans, they need to now, if they're disputing what it is that Robert Hurr is saying in his report, that Joe Biden didn't remember the years he was vice president when he got out of that office and couldn't remember within a number of years the date that his son died on top of everything else that we witnessed only in the last week, week and a half, and you put it all together, you're not looking at somebody's fit to take on the toughest job in the world, which is to be president.

 They should send out subpoenas for the transcripts and the video.